Linuxfabrik/monitoring-plugins/kvm-vm/README.md

 # Check "kvm-vm" - Overview

 Check VMs on a KVM host using "virsh list".
+Needs sudo.

 The state field lists what state each domain (a VM) is currently in.
 A domain can be in one of the following possible states: